dscnsec/DSC-NSEC-Algorithms/7. Dynamic Programming/beanpole_cut/beanpole_cut.md

 **Difficulty: Hard**

 The crewmates have caught the impostor.
 However he wants to strike a deal with you in exchange for his freedom.
-There is a beanpole of length N. For length i between the range 1 to N the impostor offers pi coins.
+There is a beanpole of length N. For length i between the range 1 to N the impostor offers P<sub>i</sub> coins.
 It is your job to find out the maximum number of coins obtainable by cutting the beanpole in different length rods.

 ## Input

 - The first line of the input contains a single integer T denoting the number of test cases T. T test cases follow
 - The first line of each test case contains a single integer N
-- The next N lines contains N space generated integers
+- The next N lines contains N space separated integers

 ## Output